Milan: Sport

-Milan is one of the host cities of the EuroBasket 2022.
+Milan was one of the host cities of the EuroBasket 2022.
 There are currently four professional Lega Basket clubs in Milan: Olimpia Milano, Pallacanestro Milano 1958, Società Canottieri Milano and A.S.S.I.
 Milano.
-Olimpia is the most decorated basketball club in Italy, having won 27 Italian League championships, six Italian National Cups, one Italian Super Cup, three European Champions Cups, one FIBA Intercontinental Cup, three FIBA Saporta Cups, two FIBA Korać Cups and many junior titles.
+Olimpia is the most decorated basketball club in Italy, having won 31 Italian League championships, eight Italian National Cups, five Italian Super Cups, three European Champions Cups, one FIBA Intercontinental Cup, three FIBA Saporta Cups, two FIBA Korać Cups and many junior titles.
 The team play at the Mediolanum Forum, with a capacity of 12,700, where it has been hosted the final of the 2013–14 Euroleague.
 In some cases the team also plays at the PalaDesio, with a capacity of 6,700.

 Milan is also home to Italy's oldest American football team: Rhinos Milano, who have won five Italian Super Bowls.
 The team plays at the Velodromo Vigorelli, with a capacity of 8,000.
-Another American football team that use the same venue is the Seamen Milano, who will join the professional European League of Football in 2023.
-Milan has also two cricket teams: Milano Fiori, currently competing in the second division, and Kingsgrove Milan, who won the Serie A championship in 2014.
+Another American football team that use the same venue is the Seamen Milano, who joined the professional European League of Football in 2023.
+Milan also has two cricket teams: Milano Fiori, currently competing in the second division, and Kingsgrove Milan, who won the Serie A championship in 2014.
 Amatori Rugby Milano, the most decorated rugby team in Italy, was founded in Milan in 1927.
-The Monza Formula One circuit is located near the city, inside a suburban park.
+The Monza Circuit, located near Milan, hosts the Formula One Italian Grand Prix.
+The circuit is located inside the Royal Villa of Monza park.
 It is one of the world's oldest car racing circuits.
-The capacity for the F1 races is currently over 113,000.
-It has hosted an F1 race nearly every year since the first year of competition, with the exception of 1980.
+The capacity for the Formula One races is currently over 113,000.
+It has hosted a Formula One race nearly every year since the first year of competition, with the exception of 1980.